 States with Littering Penalties

-It’s why states implement littering laws and penalties.
-Some states impose a fine and litter cleanup, while others implement fines depending on how much trash a person littered.
-All punishments increase for repeat offenders, with some states such as Maryland, Massachusetts, and Louisiana suspending driver’s licenses.
-Currently, the states with littering fines include:
+Because of these effects, all states have implemented anti-littering laws and penalties for those caught openly littering.
+Some states impose a fixed fine or mandatory litter cleanup, while others implement fines depending on how much trash a person littered.
+All punishments increase for repeat offenders, with some states such as Maryland, Massachusetts, and Louisiana going so far as to suspend a driver’s licenses.

 Where Does Our Trash Go?

 Many just assume that if they leave trash anywhere in a public place, it is someone’s job to eventually pick up their trash and clean up the place.
-The thing is though, where your trash goes is much more complex than that.
+The thing is though, where your trash goes is much more complex than going Point A to Point B.

-And whether it flies through the air or ends up in an underground tunnel, the trash you neglected and left out in public eventually makes its way to become a part of the 1.4 billion pounds of trash that ends up in the ocean annually.
+And whether it flies through the air or ends up in an underground tunnel, the trash you neglected and left out in public eventually makes its way to join the other 5.5 trillion pieces of trash that is currently polluting the oceans.

 If everyone thought their trash was just a small contribution to an already even bigger problem, imagine that millions of people are saying that every day about their own trash.